omeka/classic-enduser/docs/Plugins/OhmsEmbed.md

 If you are interested in adding many OHMS objects to your Omeka S installation at once, it is possible to use [CSV Import](CSV_Import.md).
 You can use the [Dropbox plugin](Dropbox.md) to host the XML files for ingest.

 Upload the XML files to your hosting service or Dropbox directory.
 Then, create a spreadsheet that lists the URLs of the files.
-If you are planning to extract all metadata from the XML files, you can provide exclusively a column of file URLs.
+If you are planning to extract all metadata from the XML files, all you need to provide is a column of file URLs.
 If you have further metadata to add, create columns for those fields according to the CSV Import instructions in the user manual.

 ## Display the OHMS viewer